Polyvinyl-Records/polyvinyl-records/Youtube.md

 # How to Add YouTube Videos
-> Add Youtube videos to be displayed on the Artist page as well as the Media section of your website.
+> Add Youtube videos to be displayed on the Artist Page as well as the Media section of your website.

 ## Getting Started
 #### Located Under the Albums Dropdown Menu &mdash; select "Tracks": <br />